 Handle Material: Metal | Number of Blades: Customizable | Color Options: Chrome, rose gold, black, gold, silver, gunmetal, rainbow

 Doesn't pivot well

 Blades can get gooey

-Thinking about hopping on the subscription razor bandwagon?
-You can't go wrong with Billie.
+Billie's subscription model ensures you never have a dull razor in rotation.
 The brand's starter kit comes with a handle in your choice of six colors and four or more heads, depending on how often you shave.

 Handle Material: Plastic, rubber | Number of Blades: 5 | Color Options: Pink, orange, purple, light blue, blush, periwinkle

 "After running the razor over my legs, I was left with such a clean shave—no cuts or razor burn in sight.
-My legs feel so much smoother and softer than they usually do after a shave with my less-than-stellar disposable razors." — Olivia Hancock, Product Tester
+My legs feel so much smoother and softer than they usually do after a shave with my less-than-stellar disposable razors." — Olivia Hancock, Editor

 Best Disposable: BIC Silky Touch 3 Razors

 If you travel often or just don't want to deal with refill cartridges, keep a few BICs on hand.
 These triple-bladed disposable razors are not only budget-friendly but also offer a notably close shave.

 Handle Material: Plastic | Number of Blades: 3 | Color Options: Multi-colored pack